w4560000/PostSharp.Documentation/conceptual/Logging/custom-logging-backend.md

 ## Override the LoggingTypeSource class

-The <xref:PostSharp.Patterns.Diagnostics.Backends.LoggingTypeSource> class corresponds to the `ILog` or `ILogger` concept of several logging frameworks.
-Your <xref:PostSharp.Patterns.Diagnostics.Backends.LoggingTypeSource> will typically contain one field of this type, which will be initialized in the constructor.
+The <xref:PostSharp.Patterns.Diagnostics.LoggingTypeSource> class corresponds to the `ILog` or `ILogger` concept of several logging frameworks.
+Your <xref:PostSharp.Patterns.Diagnostics.LoggingTypeSource> will typically contain one field of this type, which will be initialized in the constructor.

-Additionally to exposing the back-end logger, the <xref:PostSharp.Patterns.Diagnostics.Backends.LoggingTypeSource> class exposes the <xref:PostSharp.Patterns.Diagnostics.LoggingTypeSource.IsBackendEnabled(PostSharp.Patterns.Diagnostics.LogLevel)> method, which determines whether logging is enabled for the specified level and the current type and role.
+Additionally to exposing the back-end logger, the <xref:PostSharp.Patterns.Diagnostics.LoggingTypeSource> class exposes the <xref:PostSharp.Patterns.Diagnostics.LoggingTypeSource.IsBackendEnabled(PostSharp.Patterns.Diagnostics.LogLevel)> method, which determines whether logging is enabled for the specified level and the current type and role.

-Your implementation of <xref:PostSharp.Patterns.Diagnostics.Backends.LoggingTypeSource> must be immutable or thread-safe.
+Your implementation of <xref:PostSharp.Patterns.Diagnostics.LoggingTypeSource> must be immutable or thread-safe.

 ### Example